 Date: Time:

-Jobsite Name:
+Job Site Name:

-Location on Jobsite:
+Location on Job Site:

 Type of weather: Temperature: AM PM

 Is the excavation less than 5 feet in depth?
 Is 1.5 to 1 sloping of trench walls being used?
-Have all open excavations and trenches been ins Is an Engineered report being used?
-Has the soil been classified (Types A, B, Are the slopes at proper angles (1.5 to 1, etc.)?
-Is a trench box in use (the rated capacity is, Is a shoring system in use (aluminum, Have utility companies been notified by the "One- Are ladders, stairways, or ramps or C)? psf)? or wood) Call"?
-YES YES YES YES YES YES YES YES YES NO NO NO NO NO NO NO NO
+Have all open excavations and trenches been inspected Is an Engineered report being used?
+Has the soil been classified (Types A, B, or C Are the slopes at proper angles (1.5 to 1, etc.)?
+Is a trench box in use (the rated capacity is Is a shoring system in use (aluminum, or wo Have utility companies been notified by the "One-Call"?
+Are ladders, stairways, or ramps in use )? psf)? od) YES YES YES YES YES YES YES YES YES NO NO NO NO NO NO NO